 And yet the proposed facility suggests transporting people from these distant locations into Sequim daily, when local clinics would serve them better.

 It seems coldly capitalistic and cruel to add this long and unnecessary daily commute to a suffering addict's life.
 This person's condition may already be fragile and full of hardship, and many do not have a reliable vehicle, valid driver's license, or proper insurance.

 Daily medication is necessary to relieve the excruciating withdrawals from heroin, fentanyl, or other prescription opioids.
-For many, their future depends on it.
+For many, their future and their very life depends on it.

 The option of keeping treatments local has not been seriously considered.
 Why?
 Some would require up to a two-hour daily commute or more!
 Sequim is the wrong location for a new REGIONAL Opioid Treatment Center serving these communities.